 How a Master of Science in Leadership Can Help You Take the Lead

 The master’s program in leadership is designed for students to build on their existing strengths and skill sets.
 Throughout the program, students integrate a foundation of leadership with executive acuity and explore business leadership models and theories to improve organizations on a global scale.
 Along the way, expert practitioners guide learners in the study of traits and practices that empower leaders.

 The MSL degree program examines leadership through the lens of conscious capitalism with a focus on the constructs of ethics, entrepreneurship and servant leadership.
-The four guiding principles of conscious capitalism: conscious leadership, conscious culture, higher purpose, and stakeholder orientation (Conscious Capitalist Credo, 2020) provide a framework from which students can learn to lead and serve.
-Students learn about the factors that distinguish servant leaders and how attending to others’ needs can nurture positive, diverse, and productive work cultures.
+The four guiding principles of conscious capitalism: conscious leadership, conscious culture, higher purpose, and stakeholder orientation provide a framework from which students can learn to lead and serve.1 Students learn about the factors that distinguish servant leaders and how attending to others’ needs can nurture positive, diverse and productive work cultures.
 In addition, this program teaches leadership communication and how to foster collaboration among diverse team members.